Summer Undergraduate Research Opportunity Program

 Summer Undergraduate Research Opportunity Program (SUROP)

-SUROP 2021: The Graduate School will not host the Summer Undergraduate Research Opportunity Program in summer 2021.
+2022: The Graduate School is reshaping how we support undergraduate research opportunities.
+We are not accepting applications for the Summer Undergraduate Research Opportunity Program in summer 2022.
 Undergraduate students interested in summer research opportunities are encouraged to explore other summer research programs at K-State.

 The Summer Undergraduate Research Opportunity Program (SUROP) at Kansas State University (KSU) gives undergraduates experience with the research process.
 This experience is designed to help students prepare for graduate school.
 Participation in a program such as SUROP provides a first-hand look at the process and excitement of discovery through research.
 Such experience is viewed favorably by the admissions committees for graduate programs.